 Term Definition Mobile Robot A robot that can move autonomously.
+Unless otherwise specified in this rulebook, the term 'robot' refers to a mobile robot.
 Infrastructure Unique infrastructure that can be installed inside the convenience store to support the robot's tasks.
 This equipment includes markings, IC tags, sensors, actuators, and auxiliary tools attached to products, etc. Infrastructure consisting of sensors and actuators can also be considered as stationary robots.
 Manipulator Robot arms, end effectors, and other equipment for manipulation tasks which can be installed on a mobile robot or as part of the infrastructure.
 Product(s) or Article(s) for sale in the convenience store.
 Item(s) Customer Person who visits the store to purchase products.
 Container Box-like repository for holding and transporting multiple products.
-Product Display Section of the convenience store where display cases Area or shelves are installed.
+Competition field Field where the competition takes place.
 Display Cases Shelves for displaying products.
 At the start, multiple products are mixed in these cases.
 Chief Judge Judge who declares the start of the task and issues instructions to the participants.
 Assistant Judge Judge who assists the Chief Judge by performing measurements for scoring, catching rule violations, etc. Operator Team member who starts the robot operation inside the competition field.
 After starting the robot, the operator leaves the competition field.
 Safety Observer Team member who manages the safety of the system inside the competition field and performs operations such as emergency stop.
 This team member may be the same as the Operator.

-1. Overview
+Overview

 The challenge aims to develop technologies to automate the stocking of products and the collection of expired items in a convenience store.
-Participants in the competition will develop a robot system that autonomously moves and performs these tasks, as well as the infrastructure they deem necessary to install inside the convenience store.
-In the challenge, the participants will use their developed robots and infrastructure to compete in stocking and disposal demonstrations inside a simulated convenience store as competition field.
+Participants in the competition will develop a mobile robot system that autonomously moves and performs these tasks, as well as the infrastructure they deem necessary to install inside the convenience store.
+In the challenge, the participants will use their developed mobile robots and infrastructure to compete in stocking and disposal demonstrations inside a simulated convenience store as competition field.

-In the competition field, a display case is placed in a predetermined position and the robot is placed in a workable position.
-Stock and Disposal task consists of the following two subtasks.
+In the competition field, a display case is placed in a predetermined position and the mobile robot is placed in a workable position.
+Stock and Disposal task consists of the following two tasks.

-Stock subtask: the robot competes for the speed of stocking products that have been previously stored in a container.
+Stock task: the robot competes for the speed and accuracy of stocking products that have been previously stored in a container.

-Stock and disposal subtask: the robot collects expired products from the display cases and the products are displayed on a first-in, first-out along with the products stored in the containers.
+Stock and disposal task: the robot collects expired products from the display cases and the products are displayed on a first-in, first-out along with the products stored in the containers.
+The robots compete for speed and accuracy in stocking and disposing of products.